 First, in most cases, you will need to create your own custom property editors to meet your requirements.
 This will add on a little extra development effort as you'll be creating more files and more things will go wrong, but, as I'm hoping you can see, it's time well spent.
 As someone who has worked with this type of architecture on Episerver for about 5-6 years I 100% recommend that you adopt this approach.

 If a content editor thinks they still need the super generic document type you can still provide this as an option.
 From my experience, if a content editor has to create 1000 pages they will want to do this in the quickest way possible If they have to set-up each template they will get frustrated quickly.
-From my experience, most content editors will want a quick option for 80% of their needs.
+Most content editors will want a quick option for 80% of their needs.
 They will then want the generic flexible stuff for everything else.

 As you can probably guess, I think the grid editor is a great addition to Umbraco and it's something I've been wanting for a long time.
 If you're building a new website in Umbraco you should definitely be using this.
 In the next tutorial, I go over the technical steps on how you can implement a grid editor within your project.